-Le Bal Beistegui, that stands in social history as one of the -if not the- most famous balls of the 20th century, took place in Charlie's spectacular Palazzo Labia in Venice and was attended by the Aga Khan, Gene Tierney and Countess Jacqueline de Ribes, among princes and millionaires from the entire world.
+The Beistegui Ball, that stands in social history as one of the - if not the - most famous balls of the 20th century, took place in Charlie's spectacular Palazzo Labia in Venice.
+1000 guests were invited and the ball was attended by artists, aristocrats and millionaires from the entire world.

 Princess Maria Pignatelli, Countess Consuela Crespi, and the Count of Clary